 When the 4th generation Wrangler arrived in 2017, it was just a matter of time for a pickup variant to join the lineup.
 Well, here it is.
-Instead of calling it as “Wrangler Pickup”, Jeep christened it ‘Gladiator’—a better sounding name.
+Instead of calling it a “Wrangler Pickup”, Jeep christened it ‘Gladiator’—a much better-sounding name.

 Which of course, is a comeback of a name that was discontinued sometime in the ’90s.
-The 2020 Jeep Gladiator is available in Sport, Sport S, Overland and Rubicon trims.
+The 2020 Jeep Gladiator is available in Sport, Sport S, Overland and Rubicon trims at launch.
 The photos here showcase the Rubicon and Overland models with some Mopar accessories.

-The bed size measures about 5 foot.
-Some of the other key features include towing capacity of up to 7,650 pounds and up to 1,600 pounds of payload capacity, up to 30 inches of water fording, Command-Trac 4×4 system with two-speed transfer case—standard on Sport and Overland, electronic sway-bar disconnect for improved articulation and total suspension travel on Rubicon models, and a host of available active and passive safety equipment.
+The bed size measures about 5-foot.
+Some of the other key features include towing capacity of up to 7,650 pounds (3,470 kg) and up to 1,600 pounds (726 kg) of payload capacity, up to 30-inches of water fording, Command-Trac 4×4 system with two-speed transfer case—standard on Sport and Overland, electronic sway-bar disconnect for improved articulation and total suspension travel on Rubicon models, and a host of available active and passive safety equipment.

-According to Jeep, an approach angle of 43.6 degrees, breakover angle of 20.3 degrees, departure angle of 26 degrees and a ground clearance of 11.1 inches allows the Gladiator to go anywhere.
+According to Jeep, an approach angle of 43.6 degrees, breakover angle of 20.3 degrees, departure angle of 26 degrees and a ground clearance of 11.1-inches allow the Gladiator to go anywhere.

-Powering the 2020 Jeep Gladiator at launch is a 3.6-litre Pentastar V6 engine, offering 285 hp and 260 lb.-ft. of torque.
+Powering the 2020 Jeep Gladiator at launch is a 3.6-litre Pentastar V6 engine, offering 285 bhp and 260 lb.-ft.
+(352 Nm) of torque.
 A 6-speed manual transmission is standard, while an 8-speed automatic is optional.